The Ancient Civilizations of Turkey

 Drive to Mount Nemrut to visit the huge heads of god and kings from 1st century Commagene Kingdom.
 Then visit the ancient city of Arsemeia.
 Return to Urfa for dinner and overnight.
 (B,D)

 Sep 19 Thu | Zeugma — Rumkale — Gaziantep

-Take a boat ride on the Euphrates near Rumkale and visit Zeugma and its new excavations.
-Afternoon visit to the new Gaziantep Mosaic Museum which is ranked the number 1 mosaic museum in the world.
-Dinner and overnight in Gaziantep.
+Take a boat ride on the Euphrates to Rumkale and visit Zeugma and its new excavations.
+Then to Gaziantep and a short city tour.
+Dinner and overnight.
 (B,D)

 Sep 21 Sat | Issus — Karatepe — Adana